Treatment

 Macular holes

-Transform your vision with fast, precise
+Transform your vision with fast, precise and painless laser eye surgery treatment.

 Surgery for full thickness macular holes